bayesbaes/bayesbaes.github.io/_posts/2021-01-28-PCA-tutorial.md

     ## Proportion of Variance 0.6863 0.1945 0.09216 0.02697
     ## Cumulative Proportion  0.6863 0.8809 0.97303 1.00000

-The number of principle components will always equal the number of variables you’re collapsing - in our case, we have four (i.e., PC1, PC2, PC3, PC4).
+The number of principal components will always equal the number of variables you’re collapsing - in our case, we have four (i.e., PC1, PC2, PC3, PC4).
 The table that is presented is telling you how well the PCA fits your data.
 Typically, we assess PCA “fit” based on how much of the